Hiroshima, Japan

 We asked expats in Hiroshima what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Hiroshima, should be aware of several key factors.
 Firstly, understanding and speaking Japanese is crucial for daily life, as English is not widely spoken.
 It's also important to understand the cost of living, which can be high, especially for housing and healthcare.
 Japan has a national healthcare system, but expats may need private insurance to cover certain treatments.
 The country has a high standard of healthcare, but language can be a barrier in medical situations.
 Hiroshima, like much of Japan, is very safe, but it's still important to be aware of local laws and customs.
 For example, Japan has strict drug laws and penalties can be severe.
 The climate in Hiroshima is temperate, with hot, humid summers and mild winters.
 It's also worth noting that Japan is prone to natural disasters such as earthquakes and typhoons, so it's important to be prepared for these.
 Japanese cuisine is a highlight of living in Hiroshima, but those with dietary restrictions may find it challenging as vegetarianism and veganism are not common in Japan.
 Finally, it's important to understand the visa requirements for retiring in Japan.
-The country does not have a specific retirement visa, so expats usually need a long-term resident visa, which requires a sponsor," said one expat who made the move to Hiroshima.
+The country does not have a specific retirement visa, so expats usually need a long-term resident visa, which requires a sponsor," remarked one expat living in Hiroshima, Japan.

 What do expats in Hiroshima appreciate most about the local culture?